 - Access censored content.

-The size of the infrastructure around Tor and the lack of any centralized authority has moved it into the mainstream over the last decade.
+Over the last decade, the size of the infrastructure and the lack of any centralized authority has moved Tor into the mainstream.
 However, the trade-off for this large network of community-managed nodes is an unreliable connection and often very slow speeds.

 Tor is undoubtedly the cheapest privacy tool around.
 But there are risks inherent to using Tor.
 Unless you alter your browsing habits, you are at risk of exposing your true IP address or other personally identifiable information: completely wrecking your anonymity.
 You can learn more about this in our section on How to Stay Safe Using Tor.